FabienCoutant/SparkUp/README.md

   `npm run test`
 - Running test with code coverage :
   `npm run coverage`

-- Running test with report of gas consumed by the smart-contracts and each function :
-  `npm run gas`
+:white_check_mark: Take not that both first points run gas consumption report but you could also run `npm run gas`

 :white_check_mark: Take not that by using CI/CD, we perform tests with **code coverage** and **gas report** on each Pull Request